IanWhitney/ood_presentation/script.md

 - A super-condensed, likely baffling design demo now
 - A git repository where we can collaborate on simple design problems
-- A group for reading and discussing foundational books of OOD design
+- A plan for reading and discussing foundational books of OOD design

 I'll cover the last two at the end, let's jump into the code.